-But what happens when someone fails and comes up short?
+But let’s say someone fails and comes up short.
+What happens then.
+How do these supportive and inspiring groups respond.
 We start again, we listen and support.
 We help them build skills, start small, get wins, be consistent, stay focused.

 The core here is always love and respect.
 The tone is alway belief instead of doubt, no matter the challenge.

 We don’t talk down to a person who needs help.
 We don’t get angry and blame.
 We don’t isolate or judge.
+We don’t send him into time out or take away his phone.
 It the quite the opposite.
 We surround the people who need help and hold them close.
+We remind them that they are loved and supported.
+We collect the member back into the fold and work WITH them.

 This is the power of transformational support groups.
 Non-judgment, ownership, positivity, and consistency.
 People usually already have enough shame and doubt, they don’t need more… they need the opposite.
 This is the key to growth and positive behavior change.
-It has been proven out over and over again.
+It has been proven out over and over again in many different groups.
 This is the best way.
 We know this!

 If our children experience difficulty or exhibit problem behavior, how then should we deal with them?
 Where do threats, punishments and even rewards come into play?
 How do they honestly contribute to authentic and sustainable growth or behavior change for the good?